 Enable IP workarounds Yes No

 The recommended setting for your site is: Yes

 Allow administrator access only to IPs in Whitelist Yes No

 Disallow site access to IPs in Blacklist Yes No

 Administrator secret URL parameter

 Defend against plugin deactivation Yes No

 Away Schedule from (hh:mm) to (hh:mm)

-Current server time is 11:23.
+i Current server time is 11:23 .
 Please double check it and change the timezone in Joomla Configuration page if required.

+A WARNING!

-▲ WARNING!
+A WARNING!

-- perform erratically, not work at all, or make it impossible to log in.
-We are und for this.
+On some sites this feature may perform erratically, not work at all, or make it impossible to log in.
+We are aware and there is no workaround for this.
 For this reason this feature is provided WITHOUT SUPPORT .
-If or more information.
+Please read the documentation for more information.

 Change administrator login directory to